efric/routing-emulation/README.txt

 The probe message that nodes in the senders list send is the first 10 characters of the alphabet (abcdefghij) and the window size is always 5.
 When the last character is received (in timeout), the routing table of the sender's node is updated (if there is change) and it will then send this table to all neighbors.

 To start sending probe messages, probe receivers must first tell the probe senders the link loss rate in an initial contact message.
 This is included as part of the initial routing table information when the probe receiver is first turned on (when it first received a message and then sending out its routing table information for the first time).
 The initial loss rate of a particular link (-p value for SR protocol) is embedded in the dictionary as the value for a key -1.

+This part of the assignment has some problems--the links do not always converge to what is user input.